Life Recovery Program

 Building a new life.

-We provide a Christian Life Recovery Program that helps men and women develop tools to make realistic, achievable changes that lead to a better quality of life.
+We provide a Christian Life Recovery Program that helps men and women (18 and over) develop tools to make realistic, achievable changes that lead to a better quality of life.

 Through discipleship and teaching participants how to make better life choices, we provide “Hope for Tomorrow” in a nurturing environment that reflects the love of God.

 The Mission’s program doesn’t focus on just one part of a person’s life—we believe it’s important to affect a person’s entire life—physical, mental, spiritual, emotional, and social.

 It is an intense, comprehensive, Christ-centered program designed to help men and women understand the reasons they struggle with addiction, homelessness, and other broken lifestyles—and what steps they need to take to rebuild their lives on a solid foundation rooted in God’s Word.